English Bible Versions

 - Bible Database Online Bibles.
 By Brent Maurer.
 The King James, Webster's, Young's Literal Translation, American Standard Version, Revised Standard Version, and the Wycliffe New Testament online in chapter files.
 This site also has many Bibles in other European and Asian languages.

-- Crosswalk.com's Bible Study Tools.
-There are some recent versions on this site that are not available elsewhere.
+- Bible Study Tools.
+This site, owned by Salem Communications, has some recent versions that are not available elsewhere.
 The catch is, you have to view them in a little window surrounded by agressive ads for the latest foolheaded books and videos.
 But this may be an appropriate setting for some of the new versions!
-Included are the New American Standard Bible, American Standard Version, New King James Version, King James Version, Third Millennium Bible, New Living Translation, New Revised Standard Version, Revised Standard Version, Today's English Version, Douay-Rheims Bible (Challoner Revision), New Century Version, God's Word Translation, World English Bible, The Bible in Basic English, The Darby Translation, The Webster Bible, Young's Literal Translation, Holman Christian Standard Bible, Wesley's New Testament, and the Latin Vulgate.
+Included are the New International Version, New American Standard Bible, American Standard Version, New King James Version, King James Version, Third Millennium Bible, New Living Translation, New Revised Standard Version, Revised Standard Version, Good News Bible, Douay-Rheims Bible (Challoner Revision), New Century Version, God’s Word Translation, World English Bible, The Bible in Basic English, The Darby Translation, The Webster Bible, Young’s Literal Translation, Holman Christian Standard Bible, Wesley’s New Testament, and the Latin Vulgate.

 - The Sword Project.
-Another program similar to the Online Bible, with many versions and original language texts.
+A program with many versions and original language texts.

 - E-Sword.
 Another free Bible program, with commentaries (including Barnes, Clarke, Gill), dictionaries (ISBE, BDB), and a large variety of translations (including the English Standard Version and the Holman Christian Standard Bible).